 In addition to temperatures within cold storage units and warehouses, moisture levels are of considerable importance.
 When relative humidity levels are too dry, goods dehydrate and shrink.
-When condensation levels are too high, electronics may experience problems, goods deteriorate and products may experience mold, bacterial or insect contamination that may pose health risks to workers and consumers.
-By being proactive about condensation prevention, you will protect the safety of the goods processed and worker health, as well as extend the life of equipment.
+When condensation levels are too high, electronics may experience problems, goods deteriorate and products may experience mold, bacterial, or insect contamination that may pose health risks to workers and consumers.
+By being proactive about condensation prevention, you will protect the safety of the goods processed and worker health, as well as extend the life of the equipment.

 Condensation and Food-Borne Illnesses

 Condensation forms when an area experiences high levels of relative humidity, poor ventilation, and low temperatures on walls or surfaces.
 Along with clean working conditions, appropriate storage temperatures and safe handling, condensation prevention, and control are some of the top ways to control food-borne illnesses, such as listeria, salmonella, shigella, Escherichia coli, Vibrio, and cryptosporidium.
 Such pathogens can survive for long periods in food processing environments, particularly in moist areas.

 Microorganisms, such as fungi, may naturally grow where food is grown, processed, and stored.
 Fungus, or mold, is associated with numerous health-related problems, such as upper respiratory illnesses.
 When ingested, the mycotoxins in the mold may cause allergic reactions, respiratory illnesses, and digestive illnesses.
 Some molds produce aflatoxins, cancer-causing toxins, in foods.
 It only takes as little as a couple of hours for pathogens and microorganisms to grow in cold storage areas and facilities.

 Dangers of Condensation to Cold Storage Units and Warehouses